Synoptophore (Major Amblyoscope)

 |---|---|---|

-By combining the evaluation results of binocular visual function obtained with the major amblyoscope and the results of near stereopsis tests, a more accurate overall picture of the patient’s binocular visual function can be obtained.
+By combining the results of binocular visual function evaluation obtained with the major amblyoscope and the results of near stereopsis testing, a more accurate overall picture of the patient’s binocular visual function can be obtained.
 The involvement of proximity and accommodative convergence is a limitation of the major amblyoscope, and caution is needed in interpreting the results.
-Stepwise evaluation of binocular visual function provides important information for determining the indication for strabismus surgery, surgical technique selection, and postoperative management.
+Stepwise evaluation of binocular visual function provides important information for determining the indication for strabismus surgery, selecting the surgical technique, and managing postoperative care.

-Simultaneous perception is the ability to recognize images from both eyes at the same time, fusion is the ability to superimpose them into one, and stereopsis is the ability to perceive depth from the slight disparity between the left and right images.
+Simultaneous perception is the ability to recognize images from both eyes at the same time, fusion is the ability to combine them into a single image, and stereopsis is the ability to perceive depth from slight differences between the left and right images.
 Development proceeds in this order (simultaneous perception → fusion → stereopsis).
-The major amblyoscope can evaluate and train these individually.
+The major amblyoscope can individually evaluate and train these functions.

-It can be performed at ophthalmology facilities with a strabismus and amblyopia specialty outpatient clinic.
+This examination can be performed at an ophthalmology facility with a specialized strabismus and amblyopia outpatient clinic.
 At facilities with orthoptists, not only testing but also orthoptic training (simultaneous perception, fusion, and stereopsis training) can be provided.

 References